Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Introduction

 \section{Introduction}

-Phishing attacks critically impact organizations through operational incidents, data breaches, and financial losses.
-They constitute the primary attack vector to breach organizations as highlighted by industry studies~\cite{alkhalilPhishingAttacksRecent2021} and the US Federal Bureau of Investigation (FBI)~\cite{greitzerExperimentalInvestigationTechnical2021, alkhalilPhishingAttacksRecent2021}.
+Phishing is a primary attack vector~\cite{greitzerExperimentalInvestigationTechnical2021} and regularly harms organizations through operational incidents, data breaches, supply chain attacks\cite{valsorda-compromise-survey},and financial losses~\cite{alkhalilPhishingAttacksRecent2021}.
+For, in 2022--2023 campaigns attributed to the \emph{Scattered Spider} cluster compromised 9,931 accounts in over 130 organizations~\cite{groupib2022oktapus,cisa2023scatteredspider}.
+This campaign cost MGM Resorts alone an estimated \$100 million~\cite{reuters2024mgm100m}.
 To prevent this class of attacks, organizations employ technical controls (\eg spam filters, attachment analyzers) complemented by cybersecurity awareness training~\cite{mengesContrastingSynergizingCISOs2024, hoUnderstandingEfficacyPhishing2025}.

-Although these anti-phishing trainings are costly, their effectiveness is in question.
-Organizational security awareness programs often focus on compliance metrics rather than meaningful behavioral change~\cite{haneyComplianceImpactTracing2023}.
-Meanwhile, recent large-scale evidence suggests that current approaches have limited impact~\cite{hoUnderstandingEfficacyPhishing2025}.
-To better evaluate the effectiveness of anti-phishing training, two questions arise.
-First, are some kinds of training more effective than others?
-Second, how does their effectiveness vary with the difficulty of the phishing lure?

-In this paper, we report the results of a measurement study to address these questions.
-We situate the study in an operational environment~\cite{abroshanPhishingHappensTechnology2021}, set at a US-based international fintech firm with \textbf{12,511 employees} across multiple business units.
-We compared three experimental conditions: a control group (no training), traditional lecture-based training, and lectures augmented with interactive phishing exercises.
-Subjects in each condition received lures of varying complexity, which we assigned difficulty levels using the NIST Phish Scale.
-This study design enables rigorous evaluation of training effectiveness across standardized difficulty levels on a large population, improving on previous works that had either been small-scale or lacking in systematic difficulty assessment~\cite{sumnerExaminingFactorsImpacting2022, schoniYouKnowWhat2024}.

-Our findings were unfavorable for the conventional anti-phishing trainings available from cybersecurity training vendors.
-Neither mode of training produced statistically significant improvements in phish click reduction (average: 10.4\%) or phish reporting behavior (average: 9.6\%).
-However, the NIST Phish Scale did predict user behavior, with phishing lure difficulty having a highly significant effect on click-through rates (F(2, 12086) = 41.415, p $<$ 0.001, $\eta^2$ = 0.007).
-Thus our study shows that, while the NIST Phish Scale provides a means of measuring the difficulty of different lures, the trainings we applied did not help subjects perform better on those lures.